Ultra-high-definition television: Color space, dynamic range, frame rate and resolution/aliasing

 The human visual system has a limited ability to discern improvements in resolution when picture elements are already small enough or distant enough from the viewer.
-At some home viewing distances and current TV sizes, HD resolution is near the limits of resolution for the eye and increasing resolution to 4K has little perceptual impact, if consumers are beyond the critical distance (Lechner distance) to appreciate the differences in pixel count between 4K and HD.
+At some home viewing distances and up to 60-70" TV sizes, HD resolution is near the limits of resolution for the eye and increasing resolution to 4K has little perceptual impact, if consumers are beyond the critical distance (Lechner distance) to appreciate the differences in pixel count between 4K and HD.
 One exception is that even if resolution surpasses the resolving ability of the human eye, there is still an improvement in the way the image appears due to higher resolutions reducing spatial aliasing.

 UHDTV provides other image enhancements in addition to pixel density.
 Specifically, dynamic range and color are greatly enhanced, and these impact saturation and contrast differences that are readily resolved greatly improve the experience of 4KTV compared to HDTV.
-UHDTV allows the future use of the new Rec.
-2020 (UHDTV) color space which can reproduce colors that cannot be shown with the current Rec.
+UHDTV allows the use of the Rec.
+2020 (UHDTV) color space which can reproduce colors that cannot be shown with the Rec.
 709 (HDTV) color space.

 In terms of CIE 1931 color space, the Rec.
 2020 color space covers 75.8%, compared to coverage by the DCI-P3 digital cinema reference projector color space of just 53.6%, 52.1% by Adobe RGB color space, while the Rec.
 709 color space covers only 35.9%.
 UHDTV's increases in dynamic range allow not only brighter highlights but also increased detail in the greyscale.
 UHDTV also allows for frame rates up to 120 frames per second (fps).

 UHDTV potentially allows Rec.
 2020, higher dynamic range, and higher frame rates to work on HD services without increasing resolution to 4K, providing improved quality without as high of an increase in bandwidth demand.

 History

-2001–2005
+In 1986, Sony introduced a smectic light valve LCD laser projector that could display high resolutions up to 8K resolution (8000×10,000).
+In 1995, NHK Science & Technology Research Laboratories began research and development on a Super Hi-Vision UHDTV system as a successor to their Hi-Vision HDTV system.
+In 2000, JVC introduced the first 4K resolution video projector, a D-ILA digital cinema projector.
+In 2001, the first LCD displays capable of displaying 4K content were the IBM T220/T221 LCD monitors for computers.

-The first displays capable of displaying 4K content appeared in 2001, as the IBM T220/T221 LCD monitors.
+2003–2005